-RESIDENCE – Any dwelling suitable for year-round habitation, possessing insulation, and serviced by a potable water supply, commercial electric power supply, and a functioning septic system or equivalent sewage disposal service, existing in the Town of Enfield on the date an application is received.
+RESIDENCE – Any dwelling suitable for year-round habitation, possessing insulation, and serviced by a potable water supply, commercial electric power supply, and a functioning septic system or equivalent sewage disposal service, existing in the Town of Enfield on the date an valid, completed application is received.
 A residence may be part of a multi-dwelling or multipurpose building, but shall not include buildings such as hunting camps, correctional institutions, hotels, hospitals, motels, dormitories, sanitariums, nursing homes, schools or other buildings used for educational purposes.

 SEQRA – the New York State Environmental Quality Review Act and its implementing regulations in Title 6 of the New York Codes, Rules and Regulations, Part 617.